-- Assess the visual impact of road signs and remove them if they do not impact adversely on pedestrian or road user safety. - Ensure all future transport schemes are assessed for their visual impact before they are delivered. - Ensure development follows the guidelines set out in the Streetscape Manual20. - Consider making use of better quality, more visually appealing materials in new transport schemes, new developments, AAP's and maintenance programmes. - Assess the impact of improved street lighting on encouraging more people to walk and cycle for work, education, and leisure. - Ensure that future works actively consider good design practice in the Manual for Streets 2^{21} . - Identify and understand revenue implications to ensure development can be maintained. - Ensure that materials are sustainable and follow the Council's Corporate Sustainable Procurement Policy22.

-Under the Better Southend initiative we are working to make the Borough a better place for everyone to live, work and play, helping to reduce congestion and giving a boost to the local economy.

-Four projects, City Beach, Victoria Gateway, Cuckoo Corner and Progress Road, are being implemented to unlock the Borough's potential through innovative use of new ideas, technology and materials.
+- Assess the visual impact of road signs and remove them if they do not impact adversely on pedestrian or road user safety. - Ensure all future transport schemes are assessed for their visual impact before they are delivered. - Ensure development follows the guidelines set out in the Streetscape Manual. - Consider making use of better quality, more visually appealing materials in new transport schemes, new developments, AAP's and maintenance programmes. - Assess the impact of improved street lighting on encouraging more people to walk and cycle for work, education, and leisure. - Ensure that future works actively consider good design practice in the Manual for Streets 25. - Identify and understand revenue implications to ensure development can be maintained. - Ensure that materials are sustainable. - 5.46 Under the Better Southend initiative we are working to make the Borough a better place for everyone to live, work and play, helping to reduce congestion and giving a boost to the local economy. - 5.47 Four projects, City Beach, Victoria Gateway, Cuckoo Corner and Progress Road, have been implemented to unlock the Borough's potential through innovative use of new ideas, technology and materials. - 5.48 Although these schemes are major interventions that support the economy, they also point to a new approach to addressing how public space and street scene is developed and used to create the right balance between pedestrians, cyclists, cars, and public transport.